pulumi/docs/content/docs/reference/pkg/azure-nextgen/vmwarecloudsimple/virtualmachine.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const virtualMachine = new azure_nextgen.vmwarecloudsimple.latest.VirtualMachine("virtualMachine", {
+const virtualMachine = new azure_nextgen.vmwarecloudsimple.VirtualMachine("virtualMachine", {
     amountOfRam: 4096,
     disks: [{
         controllerId: "1000",